pingevt/timing_monitor/README.md

 # Unreleased

+# 1.1.x

+- Removes support for D9
+- Add support for D11

 # 1.0.1

 - Increase size for 'type' and 'marker' cols in the log DB table.
 - Verify string are correct length to insert into table.